 Consulting as a Career

-Often times when people think of careers, they consider fields and professions with stability, routine, and regularity.
-The traditional sense of the word “job” conjures visions of reliable and regular activities that fill your day that you learn to love.
+Often times when people think of careers, they consider fields and professions with stability, routine and regularity.
+The traditional sense of the word “job” conjures up visions of reliable and regular activities that fill your day, and that you learn to love.
 There’s a sense of comfort in knowing what every day will be like, and that repetition will lead to a strong sense of confidence.

 Nowadays, consulting has risen to become a popular and growing field for young professionals starting their careers, as well as new MBAs pursuing fresh paths.
 Unlike the situation detailed above, consulting is not a traditional job.
-It varies on a regular basis, you are posed problems that are unique, challenging, and require critical thinking.
-You are pushed to apply new perspectives to age old problems and generate novel solutions that reassess the status quo.
+It varies on a regular basis, and you are posed problems that are unique, challenging and require critical thinking.
+You are pushed to apply new perspectives to age-old problems and generate novel solutions that reassess the status quo.
 The very attributes that make consulting difficult also make it attractive.

-By developing skills through challenging assignments, consulting provides an accelerated path towards strong professional credentials while gaining valuable insight into diverse industries and performing multiple functions.
+By developing skills through challenging assignments, consulting provides an accelerated path toward strong professional credentials, while gaining valuable insights into diverse industries as you perform multiple functions.
 However, this value proposition is not without its compromises.
 Traditional consulting also requires hefty travel and long hours.
-Often times, a Monday through Thursday travel schedule is complemented with weekend work and periodic weekend trips in support of the engagement.
+Often, a Monday through Thursday travel schedule is complemented with weekend work and periodic weekend trips in support of the engagement.
 This leaves little to no room for a personal life.
 As such, most individuals at the top of the traditional consulting pyramid struggle to juggle work and life.

-At Kenway, we have implemented a different kind of consulting model: a form of the profession with all the strengths and few of the weaknesses.
-By focusing on the Chicagoland-area, we have negated the travel component of consulting.
-An emphasis on services, respect for the individual, and balancing time to meet deadlines in the office as well as at home helps keep our workforce happy, productive, and family-oriented.
-Furthermore, a large and growing client base with varying engagements maintains the career development trajectory that is a hallmark of consulting.
-Finally, a strong foundation in our Guiding Principles keeps us sure-footed as we navigate growth and challenges with our model.
+Kenway was built on a different kind of consulting model: a form of the profession with all the strengths and few of the weaknesses.
+When Kenway was in its infancy and all consultants were local, we focused our work on the Chicagoland-area, allowing us to negate the travel component of consulting.
+An emphasis on services, respect for the individual, and balancing time to meet deadlines in the office as well as at home helped keep our workforce happy, productive and family-oriented.
+As Kenway expanded, a large and growing client base with varying engagements allowed us to ensure the career development trajectory that is a hallmark of consulting.